 Toys are important.

-Note: It’s important to understand that the price of a toy does not dictate it’s value.
-The best toy for your child is not necessarily or always the most expensive.
+It’s important to understand that the price of a toy does not dictate its value.
+The best toy for your child is not necessarily the most expensive.

 How to choose toys for 1 year olds

-“One and done toys” are often large and flashy.
-They’re typically not going to work with mixed ages of children (they work with one age group only).
-These toys often have batteries, are meant to entertain a child, and usually have just ONE purpose (meaning you can’t use the toy in any way other than how it was intended).
+These toys are often large and flashy.
+They are typically not going to work with mixed ages of children (they work with one age group only), rely on batteries, are meant to entertain a child, and usually have just one purpose (you can’t use the toy in different ways or play scenarios).

 What kind of toys work best for one year olds?